jophde/documentation/docs/03_Android/01_Quickstart.md

 }
 ```

-#### Add the Colatris Maven Repository and a Colatris SDK dependency to your project configuruation
+#### Add the Colatris Maven Repository and a Colatris SDK dependency to your project configuration.

 ```
 repositories {